PlaceofYichen/GS-PoplarTree-ML/README.md

 # GS_PoplarTree

-//Learning to build a deep learning model
-//based on the data of poplar tree genotypes,
-//then to predict the phenotypes for them
-//by using Convolutional Neural Network(CNN).

-Build a deep learning model for the poplar tree data.

-Use Convolutional Neural Network(CNN) to predict the phenotype.

-Provide visualization of the prediction results.
+Learning to build a deep learning model based on the data of poplar tree genotypes, then to predict the phenotypes for them by using Convolutional Neural Network(CNN); also to provide visualization of the prediction results.

 # About poplar data